Washington / Spokane County

 What is the weather like in Millwood, WA year-round?

-Millwood enjoys four distinct seasons, with mild summers that reach up to 84°F and winters dipping to lows of 24°F. The city receives about 17.5 inches of rainfall annually and boasts sunshine on 51% of days, providing a balanced climate for outdoor activities.
-Residents experience pleasant transitions between seasons, making it ideal for those who appreciate seasonal variety.
+Millwood experiences four distinct seasons, with warm summers reaching highs of 84°F and cold winters dipping to 24°F. The area receives about 18 inches of rainfall annually and enjoys sunshine on 51% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter